Product Display & Marketing

-Images should only enhance the customer's experience when learning about a product or service.
-Graphics should by no means distract or deter a user from relevant information.
+Visuals should only enhance the online experience when learning about a product or service; they should by no means distract or deter a user from relevant information.

-Normally the more information given to a customer allowing them to make an informed decision, means the more likely a customer is to purchase from the business versus a competitor that doesn't offer such resources.
+Normally the more information provided to users that allows them to make an informed decision, means the more likely they are to purchase from the business; versus a competitor that doesn't offer such resources.

 Related Products & Services

-Again, while not as imperative as many other factors, having related products and services helps to promote the sale, and get the customer to purchase.
+- Providing related products and services helps promote the sale, and get users to convert to customers.

 Ease of Purchase

-Don't create an informed and ready-to-buy customer, only to lose them to a competitor because figuring out how to buy, and complete the purchase takes a degree in computer science.
+Don't lose an informed and ready-to-buy customer, to a competitor because figuring out how to buy, and complete the purchase takes a degree in computer science.

 Summing It Up

-In order for a website to be an effective business marketing tool and generate sales and leads, it must properly merchandise and promote the products and services within.
+In order for a website to be an effective business marketing tool that generates sales and leads, it must properly merchandise and promote the products and services within.